-Stands as a commanding position in the durbar square, the magnificent Shikara-style temple is one of the gems of Nepal.
+Stands in a commanding position in durbar square, the magnificent Shikara-style temple is one of the gems of Nepal.
 The temple is compared with the sacred Mount Meru, the abode of Lord Shiva in the Hindu scriptures.
 A five-storied pagoda-style temple of Lord Shiva was built by King Jayasthiti Malla.
-Within temple premises flows a natural spring, believed that the source flows from a holy glacial Lake of Gosainkunda.
+Within the temple premises flows a natural spring, believed that the source flows from the holy glacial Lake of Gosainkunda.
 The temple’s golden work added in

 1422 A.D.
-On the festival of Janai Purnima, all Nepalese pays homage for ritual bathing and worship the religious festival held during August, as per the Hindu calendar.
+On the festival of Janai Purnima, all Nepalese pay homage to ritual bathing and worship the religious festival held during August, as per the Hindu calendar.

 Jagat Narayan Temple:

-Within the Durbar Square stands Jagat Narayan a tall Shikara style temple of Lord Vishnu.
+Within Durbar Square stands Jagat Narayan a tall Shikara-style temple of Lord Vishnu.
 Close to the temple towers a magnificent statue of Garuda the vehicle of God Vishnu related to Hindu religion and mythology.

 Rudra Varna Maha Vihar: